pantheon-systems/documentation/source/content/platform-considerations.md

 Running the export from the command line using tools like [Terminus](/terminus), [Drush](/drush), [WP-CLI](/wp-cli) and cron will produce a better result.
 Larger data sets can be exported, as command line processes have longer timeouts than HTTP requests.
 For more details, see [Timeouts on Pantheon](/timeouts).
 The export won't need to be batched and can therefore run to completion on a single application container.

-Most often, the best solution is to implement data exports as a web service, incrementally exchanging the data with the target system.
+Often, the best solution is to implement data exports as a web service, incrementally exchanging the data with the target system.

 ## Compute Optimized Environments (COE)